BIGJRA/BIGJRA.github.io/rejuv.md

 | Magneton              | 4        | Boltund           | 2        |                        |          |
 | Stoutland             | 2        |                   |          |                        |          |

-Using the itemfinder around this district, you’ll find a *Sitrus Berry, Ether, Hyper Potion, Super Potion, Blue Shard, Honey, Lemonade, Rose Tea, Green Shard, Max Repel,* and *Casteliacone.*
+Using the itemfinder around this district, you'll find a *Sitrus Berry, Ether, Hyper Potion, Super Potion, Blue Shard, Honey, Lemonade, Rose Tea, Green Shard, Max Repel,* and *Casteliacone.*

 Enter the student rec. center.
-In the left room you’ll find another game corner!
+In the left room you'll find another game corner!
 Three of the vendors are exactly the same as in Chrisola, but we can get a few new Pokemon.